coolerguy71/FreeBSD-QuickSetup/README.md

 ## Sway:

 ```
-pkg install sway foot **Base sway, have a look at this for things like lock screens: https://docs.freebsd.org/en/books/handbook/wayland/#wayland-sway
+pkg install sway foot
 ```
+**Base sway, have a look at this for things like lock screens: https://docs.freebsd.org/en/books/handbook/wayland/#wayland-sway

 ## SwayFX:

 ```
 pkg install swayfx foot
 ```
+**Base swayfx, have a look at this for things like lock screens: https://docs.freebsd.org/en/books/handbook/wayland/#wayland-sway

 ## Hikari: